 The most famous weight-loss aids are diet plans, supplements, exercise programs, behavioral counseling, and surgery.
-The most common dieters’ most common diet aid is the sugar-free or low-sugar item, such as diet sodas and diet teas.
-As artificial sweeteners are linked to health risks, and because they are also the most commonly used weight-loss drugs, they are also the most extensively used in diet products.
-Most people who take medications for weight loss to reduce their tendency to regain weight after stopping dieting also use diet pills such as phentermine or trifluoperazine.
+The everyday dieters’ most common diet aid is the sugar-free or low-sugar item, such as diet sodas and diet teas.
+Artificial sweeteners pose health risks, and because they are also the most commonly used weight-loss drugs, they are also the most extensively used in diet products.
+Most people who take medications for weight loss to reduce their tendency to regain weight after dieting also use diet pills such as phentermine or trifluoperazine.

 Weight loss through dieting is not the only way to lose weight.
 There are also several other ways to achieve healthy, permanent weight loss: exercise, support services, counseling, and medical treatment, such as bariatric surgery.
-Weight loss surgery is a major medical procedure and should be considered only when all other methods have failed.
-Surgery can help improve and restore the stomach, duodenum, jejunum, ileum, and the colon.
-The surgery makes many long-term changes in the body, but it also requires ongoing nutrition and exercise and strict monitoring to prevent relapse.
+However, weight loss surgery is a major medical procedure when all other methods have failed.
+Surgery can help improve and restore the stomach, duodenum, jejunum, and colon.
+The surgery makes many long-term changes in the body, but it also requires ongoing nutrition, exercise, and strict monitoring to prevent relapse.

 Many different factors contribute to obesity.
-In adults, age is one of the main factors, with increasing age being the most significant risk factor for becoming obese.
-Sex, race, ethnicity, body size and fat distribution are other factors.
+In adults, age is one of the main factors, increasing age being the most significant risk factor for becoming obese.
+Sex, race, ethnicity, body size, and fat distribution are other factors.
 Obesity has become a growing problem around the world.
-In recent years, there has been an increase in the number of overweight and obese people, with nearly a third of Americans being overweight or obese (Body Mass Index [BMI] 35 or greater).
+In recent years, there has been an increase in overweight and obese people, with nearly a third of Americans being overweight or obese (Body Mass Index [BMI] 35 or greater).

-To understand whether diet and medication can help reduce the prevalence of obesity, research needs to be done in humans on a large scale.
-For this reason, a weight loss randomized controlled trial is needed to test these methods in real-life situations.
-This research should compare different methods of dealing with obesity to describe how they work can be created.
-The trial should be carefully monitored and reported so that the validity of the results can be ensured.
+To understand whether diet and medication can help reduce obesity, research in humans needs to be significant.
+For this reason, a weight loss randomized controlled trial performs these methods in real-life situations.
+This research should compare different ways of dealing with obesity to describe the results.
+The trial should be carefully monitored and reported so that people can ensure the validity of the trial results.

-The trials comparing different methods of treating obesity in humans usually look at one of two methods – reducing body weight by increasing physical activity and/or dietary management.
-The results from these trials are used to inform the direction of body weight.
-Bodyweight is measured using data from blood tests and different parameters are compared to identify the best combination of drugs.
-One of the drugs under investigation is topiramate, which has shown good preliminary results in some trials but is not generally considered effective or safe.
+The trials comparing different methods of treating obesity in humans usually look at one of two methods – reducing body weight by increasing physical activity and dietary management.
+The results from these trials inform the direction of body weight.
+Bodyweight is measured using blood tests and different compared parameters to identify the best combination of drugs.
+One of the drugs under investigation is topiramate, which has shown promising preliminary results in some trials but is not generally considered effective or safe.

 A systematic review and meta-analysis of randomized controlled trials of treatments for obesity will include both positive and negative results.
 This type of analysis aims to provide quantitative information about the effects of various treatments on the outcomes of obesity.
-It also helps researchers to determine which treatments are the most effective and which are not.
-Meta-analyses of these trials provide more accurate and reliable evidence of the effectiveness and safety of a treatment.
+It also helps researchers determine which treatments are the most effective and not.
+In addition, meta-analyses of these trials provide more accurate and reliable evidence of the effectiveness and safety of a cure.

 One trial that received a lot of media attention recently was a clinical trial comparing the effect of an anti-obesity agent with a placebo in people at high risk for cardiovascular disease.
 The study found that the anti-obesity agent alone was better than the placebo.
-A controlled trial will typically have a larger number of patients and a higher number of controls.
-This allows researchers to evaluate treatment effects over a broader range of exposure.
+A controlled trial will typically have more patients and a higher number of controls.
+This controlled trial allows researchers to evaluate treatment effects over a broader exposure range.
 More importantly, when you read about such trials in medical journals, you can learn a lot about what you can expect from them and what to do if you are at risk for cardiovascular disease.